 Due to that, we are using a voltage regulator to regulate the voltage, which is in the range of the all-electrical equipment’s rating.

-In the generator, many rotating parts are present, which causes to generates heat inside the various assemblies of the generator.
+In the generator, many rotating parts are present, which causes to generate heat inside the various assemblies of the generator.

 Hence, there are chances of heating the generator part and causing the brake down.
 To avoid that cooling system helps to cool these parts.